Application for the 15th Intake (AY2024) will open on 2 October 2023.

 - * Prevailing GST is applicable.

-- The non-refundable registration fee is payable upon submission of application.
+- The non-refundable application fee is payable upon submission of application.

 - The tuition fee includes course materials and examination fees.
 The cost of overseas immersion programme (if any), such as air fare, accommodation and transportation are not covered by the tuition fee.